 Internships and Co-op Programs: Earn While You Learn

-Major accounting firms demonstrate commitment through comprehensive programs, with Deloitte’s Foundation Accounting Scholars Program covering 100% of master’s degree tuition at 25 participating universities.
+Major accounting firms demonstrate their commitment through comprehensive programs, with Deloitte’s Foundation Accounting Scholars Program covering 100% of the tuition for a master’s degree at 25 participating universities.
 PwC prioritizes first-generation students in its START early-career program and tuition-paid Fellowship Program, while all Big Four firms offer paid internships at $24.80-49 per hour.
-BDO maintains a paid-internships-only policy with CPA exam support, and Capital One provides yearlong first-gen focus programs including $1,500 scholarships.
+BDO maintains a paid-internships-only policy with CPA exam support, and Capital One provides yearlong first-gen focus programs, including $1,500 scholarships.

 Internships and co-ops not only fund your education but also build your resume.
 Big Four firms and others offer paid opportunities that can lead to full-time jobs: